parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Solver.CLM.Print1dOut   False

-This key specifies the value of the counter, *istep* in ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12
+*integer* **Solver.CLM.IstepStart** 1 This key specifies the value of the counter, *istep* in ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12
 ``CLM.
 This key primarily determines the start of the output counter for ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12 CLM.It is used to restart a run by setting the key to the ending step of the previous run plus one.
-Note that ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12 CLM must be compiled and linked at runtime for this option to be active.
-Example Useage:``
+Note that ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12 CLM must be compiled and linked at runtime for this option to be active.``

 .. container:: list

    ::

       pfset Solver.CLM.IstepStart     8761

-This key specifies defines whether 1D (uniform over the domain), 2D (spatially distributed) or 3D (spatially distributed with multiple timesteps per ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12
+*String* **Solver.CLM.MetForcing** no default This key specifies defines whether 1D (uniform over the domain), 2D (spatially distributed) or 3D (spatially distributed with multiple timesteps per ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12
 ``.pfb forcing file) forcing data is used.
 Choices for this key are 1D, 2D and 3D.
 This key has no default so the user must set it to 1D, 2D or 3D.
 Failure to set this key will cause ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12 CLM to still be run but with unpredictable values causing ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12 CLM to eventually crash.
 1D meteorological forcing files are text files with single columns for each variable and each timestep per row, while 2D forcing files are distributed ParFlow binary files, one for each variable and timestep.
 File names are specified in the Solver.CLM.MetFileName variable below.
-Note that ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12 CLM must be compiled and linked at runtime for this option to be active.
-Example Useage:``
+Note that ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12 CLM must be compiled and linked at runtime for this option to be active.``

 .. container:: list

    ::

       pfset Solver.CLM.MetForcing   2D

-This key specifies defines the file name for 1D, 2D or 3D forcing data.
+*String* **Solver.CLM.MetFileName** no default This key specifies defines the file name for 1D, 2D or 3D forcing data.
 1D meteorological forcing files are text files with single columns for each variable and each timestep per row, while 2D and 3D forcing files are distributed ParFlow binary files, one for each variable and timestep (2D) or one for each variable and *multiple* timesteps (3D).
 Behavior of this key is different for 1D and 2D and 3D cases, as sepcified by the **Solver.CLM.MetForcing** key above.
 For 1D cases, it is the *FULL FILE NAME*.
 Note that in this configuration, this forcing file is **not** distributed, the user does not provide copies such as ‘#=12 ‘$=12 ‘%=12